nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Deleting a task: `delete_task`
-Deletes a task from SOChedule Task List.
+Deletes a task from the task list.

 Format: `delete_task INDEX`
 * Deletes the task at the specified INDEX.